johnypark/TropiPhenoTimeSeries/README.md

 # TropiPhenoTimeSeries
-This repo follows current state-of-the-art knowledge in tropcical leaf phenology, and includes R functinos to generate simulate time series based on the prior knowledge.
+This repo follows current state-of-the-art knowledge in tropcical leaf phenology, and includes R functinons to generate simulate time series based on the prior knowledge.